kklein/gmusic-bot/README.md

 `main.py` contains the music management methods and is written in a format as to be plugged into Google Cloud Functions directly.
 The function to be submitted is `webhook`.
 In comparison to `bot.py`, this does not rely on continuous polling but rather on a webhook.
 Moreover, `bot.py` will require you to set some envrionment variables.
   * `GMUSIC_LOGIN` is, again, the key received through the browser authentication
-  * `REFRESH_TOKEN`, `CLIENT_ID`, `CLIENT_SECRET` can be found in the credentials file created in the process of authenticating for the first time
+  * `REFRESH_TOKEN`, `CLIENT_ID`, `CLIENT_SECRET` can be found in the credentials file created in the process of authenticating for the first time.

 The latter is supposed to be called `mobileclient.cred` and could be found under `~/.local/share/gmusicapi/` on my system.

+Uploading `main.py`, setting the environment variables as well as chosing `webhook` as function to be run can both be done via the web interface as well as via their cli.

-In order to deploy `main.py` on Google fugnctions, the only further step required is to 'activate' the webhook:
+In order to deploy `main.py` on Google Cloud Functions, the only further step required is to 'activate' the webhook:
 `curl "https://api.telegram.org/bot<YOUR_BOT_TOKEN>/setWebhook?url=https://<YOUR_SERVER_REGION>-<YOUR_PROJECT_NAME>.cloudfunctions.net/<YOUR_GC_FUNCTION_NAME>"`

 Many thanks to [Simon Weber](https://www.simonmweber.com/) for providing help regarding the authentication and his work on gmusicapi in general!